-Choosing Your Path: Is the Management degree right for you?
+Choosing Your Path: Which degree is right for you?

 Every organization, company, department, or group, whether large or small, needs people who will provide leadership.
 These people set goals, develop plans, organize teams, implement plans, monitor progress, and take corrective action when needed.
 The Management major is for those people who want to perform this critical function for an organization or its sub-units.